-Statisticians at The Climate Corporation are developing unique, actionable insights for farmers to enhance their decisions and help them farm more sustainably.
+Statisticians at Climate LLC are developing unique, actionable insights for farmers to enhance their decisions and help them farm more sustainably.
 Vera Bulaevskaya and her team are entrenched in this work everyday, using statistical models to develop fertilizer rate recommendations so farmers can optimize their inputs.

 With just five months under her belt, Vera sat down with Patricia Park-Li from our People Ops team to talk more about the evolution of her career, her path to Climate and what she enjoys most about the work she’s leading today.